-NJDOT announces upcoming lane shifts on Route 35
+NJDOT announces upcoming lane shifts

 This $32.3 million bridge rehabilitation project consists of the replacement of the existing bridge deck and movable span as well as the barrier and warning gates.
-NJDOT will extend the ‘Jersey barrier’ on the Brielle Borough side of the bridge to provide for a safer and more consistent section of roadway.
+NJDOT will extend the ‘Jersey barrier’ on the Brielle side of the bridge to provide for a safer and more consistent section of roadway.
 New curbs, sidewalks, bicycle-compatible lanes and landscaping treatments will be provided throughout the entire project.
 The bulkhead in Brielle will also be upgraded.

 The Higgins Avenue ramp into Brielle will be closed during construction and additional signage will be provided to guide motorists.
-The NJDOT is working closely with local emergency responders including police and fire officials as well as the State Marine Police Bureau personnel to ensure traffic flow and allow for emergency response.
+NJDOT is working closely with local emergency responders including police and fire officials as well as the State Marine Police Bureau personnel to ensure traffic flow and allow for emergency response.

 The first stage of construction will be done in the center third of the bridge effective January 15, 2007.
 The existing lanes will be shifted to the outer thirds of the structure to allow for the construction of the platforms, barriers, and gates, which must be operational by March 1, 2007.